Goldendoodle Breed Information and facts>

 These little ones are connected to their humans hence their sensitivity to their owner’s emotions.

-Because of their connection to their owner’s emotions, Goldendoodles should be coached in a positive and encouraging atmosphere, they often do not do well in settings where they are being shouted at or criticized.
+Because of their connection to their owner’s emotions, Goldendoodles should be coached in a positive and encouraging atmosphere, they often do not do well in settings where they are being shouted at or criticize

 Goldendoodle Potty Training